 This time we want texts that deal with food and drink, and the social sphere around this from an archaeological perspective.
 As food and drink have been an essential part of the lives of every human being who has ever lived, the archaeological source material is both large and varied.
 We are happy to accept texts about, for example, bones, nutshells, ceramic containers and cooking utensils.
 We also gladly accept texts with a scientific angle, such as pollen analyses, which can tell us about cultivation or grazing, or isotope analyses of bones, which can tell us a lot about a person’s diet.

 The relationship humans have with food and drink cannot be reduced to pure survival, but has strong links to social, religious and economic contexts.
 Who has a seat around the table during a large feast?
-Who has the most magnificent drinking service?
+Who has the most magnificent drinking vessel?
 Food, drink and meals have in many cases been used to mark status.
 In addition, sacrificial meals and alcoholic beverages have had ritual meanings in several societies.
 Food products have been traded over great distances and entered into intricate trade networks.
 In addition, certain types of food and drink have had medicinal uses.
 We therefore ask for texts that deal with feast culture, sacrificial meals, trade, medicine and the like, i.e. food and drink in a larger social context.

 There are also dark sides to food and drink, and we are happy to accept texts that discuss topics such as famines, malnutrition, alcoholism or other of the more gloomy features of food and drink.

 All texts that can shed light on the theme “Food and Drink” in various ways are welcome in RISS no. 8.
 Contributions can deal with all time periods, all places in the world and all research areas within, or related to, archaeology.
-We accept professional articles, essays, adapted assignments, interviews, illustrations, photos, book and film reviews, and fiction texts from students, professionals and other interested parties.
+We accept professional articles, essays, adapted assignments, interviews, illustrations, photos, book and film reviews, and literary texts from students, professionals and other interested parties.
 This time we are also happy to accept recipes based on historical or archaeological sources.

 If you would like to contribute to the next issue of RISS, send us your contribution by April 15, 2025 to rissred@gmail.com.